You did it. You and your friends crossed from San Diego over the United States-Mexico border.

 The final stop before turning inland is the port city of Ensenada, long famous for its seafood, carefree attitude, and being the birthplace of the Margarita.
-For that classic Mexican cocktail, go to Hussong’s Cantina, where it was reportedly invented in 1941.
+For that classic Mexican cocktail, go to Hussong’s Cantina, reportedly invented in 1941.
 Hussong’s has been in operation continuously since 1892 and is well-loved by locals and tourists alike.
-Often called “the best food cart in the world,” La Guerrerense now also has a sit-down restaurant, though we suggest hitting up the original stall for her world-famous tostadas laden with sea urchin, clams, fish, and anything else delicious that comes out of the ocean.
+Often called “the best food cart in the world,” La Guerrerense now also has a sit-down restaurant.
+However, we suggest hitting up the original stall for her world-famous tostadas laden with sea urchin, clams, fish, and anything else delicious that comes out of the ocean.

 To stay, consider a perch above the city with uninhibited views of the port, mountains, ocean, and city: Nachita’s Place.
 Famed Mexican architect Alejandro D’Acosta transformed this 1940’s four-bedroom house into a boho-chic oasis (that, FYI, can only be booked through Airbnb).

 Heading into Wine Country